exercism/elixir/exercises/shared/.docs/tests.md

 ### Controlling test execution

-Independent of specifying tests to be executed, `ExUnit` and `mix` have a number of methods to control what tests are executed.
+Independent of specifying tests to be executed, `ExUnit` and `mix test` have a number of methods to control what tests are executed.

 ##### Controlling execution via `tags`